EmmanuelMoshood/wanderlust/README.md

 # wanderlust

-## Travel vacation dairy for loved ones
+## Travel Adventure Companion for Loved Ones

 Designed with love and adventure in mind.
 I created this application for my girl friend and I to share our travel goals and expreiences together.